kyma-project/kyma/docs/backup/docs/03-02-create-backup.md

 ## Schedule periodic backups

-If you want to use sample backup configurations, you cannot use the Ark CLI to schedule backups.
+If you want to use sample backup configurations, you cannot use the Ark CLI.
 Instead, create two Schedule custom resources in the `heptio-ark` Namespace to instruct the Ark Server to schedule a cluster backup.
 Make sure the indentation is correct.

 ```yaml
 ---